th0schA/dce_sp/README.md

 2. Create a bucket (any name) and two folders called "cards" and "jsons".
 These will be used to upload the pictures or JSON files.

+3. In the permission settings of your bucket, set "Block all public access" to OFF.
+This setting makes sure that Qualtrics can load the picture.

 ### R

 To run the scripts, R ([The R Project for Statistical Computing](https://www.r-project.org/)) and the [R Studio Editor](https://www.rstudio.com/products/rstudio/download/) is needed.
 Both are freely available under the links provided.
 Please use the latest versions if possible.